BatchClayderman/Cryptography-Schemes/README.md

 timeDelta = endTime - startTime # second(s)
 ```

-To compute the memory consumption (space complexity) of a variable for academic purposes (actually the byte length of the serialized element), please refer to the following codes.
+To compute the memory consumption (space complexity) of a variable for academic purposes (actually, the byte length of the serialized element), please refer to the following lines.
 The code ``(group.secparam + 7) >> 3`` is a consideration of $\lambda$ values that do not meet $8 | \lambda$.
 After filling several bytes, any remaining one or more bits will occupy an additional byte, even if they do not form a complete byte.
+Specifically, some hash functions and concatenated ``bytes`` objects may return an integer whose actual byte length is longer than $\lambda$.
+This case is seldom, but actually exists.
+When designing the measurement function in the scripts containing such a situation, the space complexity of the special variables needs to be assigned manually.

 ```
 def getLengthOf(group:object, obj:Element|tuple|list|set|bytes|int) -> int: # Byte(s)